jflamy/owlcms4/docs/Fly.md

 All the names in fly.io are global.
 You will be asked for two names;

-- one for owlcms -- this is the one you will be using to setup the competition, and from the competition site.
+- one for <u>owlcms</u> -- this is the one you will be using to setup the competition, and from the competition site.
 If your club is named `myclub`,  you might pick `myclub-competition` as the name, and the URL will be `https://myclub-competition.fly.dev`.
 Few people will use the name, so it can be a touch longer
-- one for the public scoreboard.
+- one for the <u>public scoreboard</u>.
 Whether you intend to use it immediately or not, it comes for free, so you might as well configure it.
-This allows anyone in the world to watch the scoreboard.
-You can turn it off at any time.
-So you might pick `myclub-results` as the name, and people would use `https://myclub-results.fly.dev` to reach the scoreboard.
+This allows anyone in the world to watch the scoreboard, including the audience (useful if the scoreboard is small or faint).
+Something like `myclub-results` makes sense as a name, and people would then use `https://myclub-results.fly.dev` to reach the scoreboard.

-Think about alternatives if your first choice is already taken.
+You should check that the names are free: type the URL in your browser, and if the name is still free, you will get an error saying the name could not be found.

 Note that if you own your own domain, you can add names under your own domain to reach the fly.io applications.
 After creating your applications, you will be able to go to the Certificates section on the dashboard and request free automatically renewed certificates for the desired aliases.

-### Preparation
+### Installation

 1. Install the `flyctl` tool (`fly` for short) as explained on [this page](https://fly.io/docs/hands-on/installing/).
 You can install it on a Mac, Linux, or Windows.

    > If you are running on Windows, you will need to start a PowerShell in administrative mode as explained [here](https://www.howtogeek.com/742916/how-to-open-windows-powershell-as-an-admin-in-windows-10/).
 Then paste the
    > `iwr https://fly.io/install.ps1 -useb | iex`

 2. If you do not have a fly.io account, type the following command.
 You need to either associate a credit card with the account, or to allocate a preset amount of money.

    ```
    fly auth create